 The state of Alabama sits squarely in what weather experts call Tornado Alley, which means this state gets more than its share of twisters each year.
-On average, tornadoes cause more injuries and fatalities than any other natural disaster in the U.S. In 2012 alone, the National Weather Service reported the following:
+On average, tornadoes cause more injuries and fatalities than any other natural disaster in the U.S. In previous years, the National Weather Service reported the following:

 In order to give you fair and reasonable quotes for tornado coverage, your insurance agent will need information about you, your home and your belongings.
 Some of the information you should have available include the following: